KV152/LeetCode-Solution/3-Sum.md

 - Time complexity : O(n^2)\
 - Space complexity : O(n)\
   The extra space required depends on the number of items stored in the hash table, which stores n elements.
-- Performance: runtime 10.24 %  1948 ms, memory usage 6.62 % 222.2 MB.
+- Performance: runtime 16.69%  1280 ms, memory usage 7.4 % 149.5 MB.

-### (3) One-Pass Hash Table
+### (3) Two Pointers Approach
-   Assuming the number Y is the complement of number X to make up the sum, and array index of Y is behind of X. Moverover, the order of inserting array elements into hash table is according to the array index.
-Then, we can only find the pair of number after the Y is inserted into the hash table.
-In other words, we can search the complement and insert the difference simultaneously, and we don't miss the any pair.
-In this situation, we can insert difference and search complement at the same time.
-We only need to iterate the array one time.
+  By fixing X, we can use two pointer approach to find Y and Z without introducing extra space.

 ``` C++
 class Solution {